 - Books are checked out for a period of three weeks.
 DVDs circulate for 10 days.
 Reserve item circulation time varies, but is typically 3 hours.
-Many reserve items can only be used in the library.
+Most reserve items can only be used in the library.

 Number of Items Allowed

 - Up to 10 books, not to exceed 5 books in any subject area.

 - Up to 3 DVDs.

 - Up to 5 books.